-Our work encompasses the following priorities: trails, active transportation, conservation, and placemaking.
-Our trail projects provided greater connectivity, safe walking routes, strengthened ecological corridors, and an increased sense of place for residents and trail users.
-Our extensive trail volunteer program provides an opportunity for individuals and corporate groups to engage in stewardship of local land and take ownership of their local trails and green spaces.
-We believe in complete streets, and are dedicated to making trails an important component in Portland’s effort to build a city accessible by foot, bicycle, and public transit for people of all backgrounds.
+Our mission focuses on the following priorities: trails, active transportation, conservation, and placemaking.
+Our trail projects provide greater connectivity, safer walking routes, strengthened ecological corridors, and an increased sense of place for residents and trail users.
+Our extensive trail volunteer program provides an opportunity for individuals and corporate groups to engage in stewardship of local land, while taking ownership of their local trails and green spaces.
+We believe in complete streets, and are dedicated to making trails an important component of a a city accessible by foot, bicycle, and public transit for people of all backgrounds.

-We cannot work without the support of our members and the public.
-As a non-profit, we receive no state or city funding nor tax dollars to build and maintain the trails that thousands of people use every day.
-With over 1000 members and countless more volunteers throughout Maine supporting and participating in our work, we are able to transform Portland's streets and the community, and offer a unique green, urban experience to visitors and locals alike.
+We cannot do what we do without the support of our members and the public.
+As a non-profit, we are not funded by the state or city, but instead rely on our community to help us build and maintain the trails that thousands of people use every day.
+With over 1000 members and countless more volunteers supporting and participating in our work, we are able to transform Greater Portland's trails, streets, and the broader community, and offer a unique green, urban experience to visitors and locals alike.
+Join us.